vmware-tanzu-labs/ignition/docs/README.md

 ## Create the `ignition` UAA client
 Any UAA commands will be run with the `uaa` CLI, which can be found [here](https://github.com/cloudfoundry-incubator/uaa-cli).
-Equivalent `uaac` commands exist but are out of scope for this document.
+Equivalent `uaac` commands exist but are out of scope for this document and may be omitted.

 The `ignition` client is an OAuth2 client with admin privileges so that it can create orgs for users.
 To create the client, run the following command: